yell0w4x/webapp-e2e-tests/README.md

 # Firefox profile

 For now Firefox 91.9.0esr (64-bit) is used.
-This archive `3fdkgzzo.default-esr.tar.gz` constains `~/.mozilla/firefox/3fdkgzzo.default-esr`
+This archive `3fdkgzzo.default-esr.tar.gz` contains `~/.mozilla/firefox/3fdkgzzo.default-esr`
 firefox profile directory (in public repo it's empty, of course).
 To use google auth fixture `logged_in_selenium` make gmail (google) account.
 Log in into this account under firefox with the same version on your host system.